ghrjeon/ghrjeon/README.md

 I am a PhD candidate in Economics with experience in blockchain data science and engineering.
 I am driven by continuous learning and looking to join a team to build things that make a difference.

-Check out my Blockchain and Twitter Analytics project where I demonstrate my analytical engineering skills, domain knowledge in blockchain, and ability to leverage AI in data analysis!
+Check out my Blockchain and Twitter Analytics project where I demonstrate my analytical engineering skills, domain knowledge in blockchain, and the ability to leverage AI in data analysis!
 <https://rosalyn.observablehq.cloud/rosalyn-analytics/>

 <!--